sonamsamdupkhangsar/spring-authorization-serve/README.md

  User -->login[/Login with username password/] login --get userId for loginId from--> userRestService["user-rest-service"] userRestService --> getUserId{is there a userId with this login-id}
+ getUserId--|Yes, check clientOrganization repository|--> clientOrganizationRepo[(clientOrganization)]
- getUserId -->|Yes, found userId|checkClientInOrg{is client id associated to a organization?}
+ clientOrganizationRepo -->checkClientInOrg{is client id associated to a organization?}
  getUserId -->|No, userId not found|returnError[BadCredentialException] checkClientInOrg --check clientOrganization repository--> clientOrganizationRepo[(clientOrganization)]

- checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientUserRelationship["check if client is associated to user only?"] clientIsInOrg --call--> orgRestService["organization-rest-service"] orgRestService --> checkUserExistsInOrg{does user Exists in a org?}
+ checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientUserRelationship["check if client is associated to user only?"] clientIsInOrg --call--> orgRestService["organization-rest-service"] orgRestService --> checkUserExistsInOrg{does user Exists in a org?} checkUserExistsInOrg -->|Yes|authenticate["authentication-rest-service"]
- checkUserExistsInOrg --call--> organizationRestService["organization-rest-service"]
- checkUserExistsInOrg -->|Yes|authenticate["authentication-rest-service"]

  checkUserExistsInOrg -->|No| checkClientInUserRelationship